novoda/spikes/talkback-toggle/README.md

 }

 android {
-    testBuildType "espresso" // you'll need a build type for your connected android tests }
+    testBuildType 'espresso' // you'll need a build type for your connected android tests }

 dependencies {